-Stephanie Smith is an Associate Professor of History with a concentration on Mexico and Latin America.
+Stephanie J. Smith is a Professor of History with a concentration on Mexico and Latin America.
 She joined the Department in 2003 after earning her Ph.D. in History from the State University of New York at Stony Brook in August 2002.
-Professor Smith received an American Association of University Women Dissertation Fellowship during the 2001-2002 academic year, and a Fulbright Dissertation Research Abroad Grant to Mexico (Fulbright-Garcia Robles) supported the research for her dissertation in Mexico during the 1999-2000 academic period.
-Recently she also has been awarded a number of research grants to support her current book project, "Mexico’s Cultural Revolution: The Politics of Art in Post-Revolutionary Mexico," under contract with the University of North Carolina Press.
+Professor Smith received an American Association of University Women Dissertation Fellowship during the 2001-2002 academic year, and a Fulbright Dissertation Research Abroad Grant to Mexico (Fulbright-Garcia Robles) supported the research for her dissertation in Mexico during 1999-2000.

 Professor Smith has presented papers at conferences in Mexico and the United States, including the Conference on Latin American History (CLAH), the American Historical Association (AHA), the Latin American Studies Association (LASA), the Berkshire Conference on the History of Women, and the Conference of Mexican, United States, and Canadian Historians.
-She also has given various invited lectures, including at Harvard University's David Rockefeller Center for Latin American Studies and Wellesley College.
+She also has given various invited lectures, including at Yale University, Brigham Young University, St. John's University, Harvard University's David Rockefeller Center for Latin American Studies, Wellesley College, and others.